qingqueenking/JobSeeking/DesignPattern/Singleton.md

   }
 }
 ```
-## Using Reflection to destroy Singleton Pattern
+## Using reflection to destroy singleton pattern
 Reflection can be used to destroy all the above implementation approaches.
 ```
 class ReflectionSingletonTest {